ajkachnic/gleam-bits/src/guide/essentials/error.md

 In Gleam, the `Result` type is used to represent recoverable errors.
 In unrecoverable cases, an assertion can be used, crashing if there is an error.

-Notably, idiomatic Gleam **does not** use exceptions for control flow.
-Rather, the `result` module is used to explicity handle errors.
-If you're working with Erlang or Elixir code which uses exceptions, you can use the [`exception`](https://github.com/lpil/exception) library to catch them.
+Compared to Erlang and Elixir, **Gleam does not use exceptions for control flow** and is generally more conservative with assertions.
+Instead, the `gleam/result` module is used to explicity handle errors.
+When working with Erlang or Elixir code, you can use the [`exception`](https://github.com/lpil/exception) library to catch exceptions.

 ## Results